Sandile9816/Sandile9816/README.md

 # 👋 Hi, I'm Sandile Mkhize

-🚀 Aspiring Cloud Engineer | DevOps Learner
+🚀 Aspiring Cloud Engineer & DevOps Engineer

 I’m passionate about building secure, scalable, and cloud-native solutions using AWS and modern DevOps tools.
 My goal is to grow into a highly skilled Cloud Engineer who creates impactful technology solutions.